ucdavis-bioinformatics-training/2023-June-Single-Cell-RNA-Seq-Analysis/data_reduction/Expression_Matrix.md

 ### 10X genomics html reports

-Cell ranger does produce a "pretty" html report with the same statistics and some "analysis".
+Cell Ranger does produce a more readable HTML report with the same statistics and some "analysis".

 [Cell Ranger V6 web summary](web_summary.html)